provectus/data-quality-gate/examples/basic/README.md

 Configuration in this directory shows how to instantiate a Data QA module that consists from various AWS services.

 Note, this example does not contain required high-level aws global infrastructure such as vpc and networking.
-To see module details go to [README](../../terraform/README.md)
+To see module requirements go to [README](https://github.com/provectus/data-quality-gate/tree/main/terraform/README.md)

 Usage
 =====